danielstocks/webcloud/pages/blog/2024-06-11-improved-control-flow-analysis-typescript-5.5.md

 ## Control Flow Narrowing for Constant Indexed Accesses

-Another improvement is that TypeScript is now able to narrow expressions of the form obj[key] when both obj and key are effectively constant
+Another improvement is that TypeScript is now able to narrow expressions of the form `obj[key]` when both ´obj´ and ´key´ are constant.

 ```ts
 function test(obj: Record<string, unknown>, key: string) {